rsachdeva/drive-deposits/README.md

       ```

-* **Sorting Capabilities with Top K Based on Delta Growth:** DriveDeposits allows sorting based on delta growth,
+* **Sorting Capabilities with Top K Based on Delta Growth:** DriveDeposits allows sorting based on delta growth by
-  retrieving the top 'k' items (where 'k' is the number defined by the user in the query) in ascending or descending
+  portfolio, bank and deposits level and maturity date at deposits level retrieving the top 'k' items (where 'k' is the
+  number defined by the user in the query) in ascending or descending
   order.
 For example:

 ```curl